-The once only-mused therapeutic applications of psychedelic medicines are now being scientifically confirmed by a plethora of emerging research, and their findings are proving psychedelics to be an unmatched treatment for depression, anxiety, PTSD, and substance abuse, but also remedies for physiological ailments like cluster headaches and migraines.
+The once only-mused therapeutic applications of psychedelic compounds are now being scientifically confirmed by a plethora of emerging research, and their findings are proving psychedelics to be an unmatched treatment for depression, anxiety, and post traumatic stress disorder, but also remedies for physiological ailments like cluster headaches and migraines.

 As a society, we’re beginning to adopt a more fluid and intuitive perspective on health, divorcing ourselves from strictly-prescriptive approaches that treat the mind as separate from the body and deliver a one-size-fits-all medical conformity.